SomMeri/less4j/README.md

 For those interested about project internals, architecture and comments handling are described in a [blog post] (http://meri-stuff.blogspot.sk/2012/09/tackling-comments-in-antlr-compiler.html).
 The blog post captures our ideas at the time of its writing, so current implementation be a bit different.

+## Command Line
+Less4j can run from [command line](https://github.com/SomMeri/less4j/wiki/Command-Line-Options).
+Latest complete jar with all dependencies is available in ... directory.

 ## Maven
 Less4j is [available](http://search.maven.org/#artifactdetails|com.github.sommeri|less4j|0.0.1|jar) in Maven central repository.